emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

 #.
 Ensure your public SSH key is submitted in Perforce at
    //.git-fusion/users/USER/keys/

+   This is the public key that the SSH used by your Git will use to connect to perforce.ravenbrook.com.

    **NOTE**: As of 2022-11, you may not be able to connect to Perforce Git Fusion without specifying an old public key algorithm.
 See `"Connecting to Git Fusion"